wdv4758h/pypy-extradoc/blog/draft/10years.rst

 * the first time the Python interpreter successfully compiled to C, it segfaulted because the code generator used signed chars instead of unsigned chars

 Cheers,
-fijal, arigo and the pypy team.
+fijal, arigo, cfbolz and the pypy team.